On the Sunday Morning, I lazily got up and headed to visit the fishing villages outside of Amsterdam - Volendam and Marken.

 The pretty Volendam harbour.

-We had to choose between waffles.
+I had to choose between waffles.

 Or mini pancakes.